 Unbaked bread dough is highly toxic to cats.
 The stomach’s warm, moist environment causes the dough to expand, causing noticeable bloating.
 This can lead to gastric-dilatation volvulus (GDV), which is also called a “twisted stomach.”

-If you’ve recently returned from a trip to Hawaii and have tins of macadamia nuts lying around, it’s probably best to keep them out of your kitty’s reach.
-Macadamia nuts can cause lethargy, vomiting, hyperthermia and tremors in cats.
+It’s probably best to keep macadamia nuts out of your kitty’s reach.
+This type of nut can cause lethargy, vomiting, hyperthermia and tremors in cats.
 Some other types of nuts, such as walnuts, can also be toxic to felines.

 If I let him, my cat would probably eat a whole bag of tortilla chips.
 Unfortunately however, salty snacks such as chips, pretzels, and popcorn can cause vomiting, diarrhea, depression, seizures, elevated body temperatures and even death.